-YES, as long as the player wears the mandatory goaltender equipment as covered by the rules, helmet, proper facial protection and stick.
+YES, as long as the player wears the mandatory goaltender equipment (For Pee Wee and above, goaltender pads are mandatory) as covered by the rules helmet, proper facial protection and stick.
 Rule 3.3 (c), Rule 3.5 and 3.6.